Blog

 If a patient is experiencing severe complications because of their eating disorder, it is imperative to refer the individual to a specialized medical stabilization unit for eating disorders that can also address alcohol withdrawal symptoms.
 In this case, medical stabilization is the first step in recovery before a patient can be transferred to a lower level of care where they can continue both their eating disorder and substance use recovery.

 The management of alcohol withdrawal is directed at alleviating symptoms and identifying and correcting metabolic derangements.
-Benzodiazepines are used to control psychomotor agitation and prevent progression to more severe withdrawal.
+Benzodiazepines or similar medications are used to control psychomotor agitation and prevent progression to more severe withdrawal.
 Supportive care, including intravenous fluids, nutritional supplementation, and frequent clinical reassessment including vital signs, is important.

 ACUTE Earns Prestigious Center of Excellence Designation from Anthem